groom115/SmartTaxi/README.md

 Location Tracking: Watch a dynamic marker smoothly glides from your source to your destination, providing you projected path , distance and estimated travel time between source and destination.

 Vehicle Selection: Tailor your ride to your needs by choosing from a variety of vehicle options, all at your fingertips.
-Whether you prefer a cozy sedan or a spacious SUV, TaxiNow has you covered.

 Secure Booking: Confirm your booking with confidence.
 A single tap of the "Book" button takes you to the secure booking page, where your journey begins.